Um... Yeah... Is my face red? Yup.

 Janet Love Morrison used her personal experience to help us navigate our way through the publishing process.

-First decision, would you like to self-publish or traditionally publish your story?
+First decision, self-publish or traditionally publishing?

 Janet offered us a series of questions to help direct us into one camp or the other.